brenoliradev/auth-login-form/README.md

-This is a POC made for study authentication on forms.
+This is a POC made for study authentication on validated forms.

 * Already using:
   * React.js / Node.js